Brick Paver Restoration

 Stripping can also be effective when an installer previously sealed in the dirt or other contaminants or over-sanded the pavers with incorrectly sanded joints.
 It’s important to note that our standard cleaning service will remove any dirt, mildew, or contaminants on your pavers unless they are under your current sealer.
 At that point, stripping is most likely needed.

 Solvent-based brick paver sealants must be applied when the brick pavers are COMPLETELY DRY – free of ANY immediate moisture.
 As previously mentioned, there is too much moisture in the ground in this region of Florida to have the ideal paver sealing conditions for 8 out of 12 months of the year.
 As a result, these sealants will begin to turn a hazy white color (often within the first three months or the first few rainfalls) and, in some extreme cases, even look like someone spilled caulk or white glue into the joints and across the surface of your once beautiful brick pavers!

 You have a few paver restoration options, but there is only one truly cost-effective option:

 - Replace the entire driveway, patio, walkway, etc., at an extremely high cost

-- Live with ugly pavers in hopes they will wear off in about 7-9 years.
+- Live with ugly pavers, hoping they will wear off in about 7-9 years.

-- Best and most cost-effective option – Have the failed paver sealer stripped off the surface and re-sealed correctly.
+- The best and most cost-effective option is to have the failed paver sealer stripped off the surface and re-sealed correctly.